mcapurri/Futura/README.md

 ## Futura
 ** UNDER DEVELOPMENT **<br/>
-This App was built to promote plastic recycling in Nigeria.<br/>
+Fully responsive Mobile App built to promote plastic recycling in Nigeria.<br/>
 It allows to find plastic drop-offs located around the current user position.
 It keeps score of user's credit, based on the amount of plastic deposited.<br/>
 Resources page offers an updated list of article about the recycling and sustainability in Africa.<br/>